 Surgery Tech Bachelors Program Information

 This degree program can be taken on campus or online in some cases.
 Many programs are designed for students who hold associate's degrees and are working in the field.
-Students receive a liberal arts education and advanced training in surgical technology.
-General education coursework includes English composition, mathematics and lab science, and students concentrate their studies on surgical technology, health issues and human diseases.
+Students concentrate their studies on surgical technology, health issues and human diseases.
 Courses may cover healthcare ethics, epidemiology and regional health issues.
 Field experience in a healthcare facility is required, and students may have to complete a capstone project.

 This degree program focuses on human illness and disease.
 Students learn to understand the ethical issues in surgical technology.
-Focus is on health care organizations and administration.
-Coursework includes:
+Focus is on healthcare organizations and administration.
+Coursework may include:

 - Principles of epidemiology

 Job prospects are best for surgical technologists who are certified.
 Employment for this profession is expected to grow by 30% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 In May 2014, surgical technologists made an average salary of $45,010 per year, as reported by the BLS.

 Although certification is not required, a surgical tech can obtain voluntary certification through the Liaison Council on Certification for the Surgical Technologist (LCC-ST), giving the surgical tech the designation of certified surgical technician (CST).
 To maintain certification, a surgical tech must earn 60 hours of continuing education credit every four years, according to the U.S. Bureau of Labor Statistics (www.bls.gov).